-Code Course Title T-P-Pj (Credit) Prerequisite CUTM1472 Chemical Thermodynamics and its (3-2-1) Applications
+Code Course Title T-P-Pj (Credit) Prerequisite CUTM1472 Chemical Thermodynamics and its Applications (3-2-1)

-- The Course covers the fundamentals laws of Thermodynamics and its related Phenomena - To understand the applicability of chemical thermodynamics in various industrial processes as well as day to day life incidents. - To understand the conceptual basis of thermodynamic scale of temperature as standard scale - To understand the concept of chemical equilibrium in attaining high products by controlling various factors. - To understand the concept of ideal and non-ideal solution along with various colligative properties. - To practice various thermochemical experiments
+- To develop basic and advanced concepts regarding fundamentals thermodynamics and its related phenomena. - To explore the concept of chemical equilibrium in attaining high products by controlling various factors. - To identify the concept of ideal and non-ideal solution along with various colligative properties.